burnet01/Rehersal-public/README.md

 - then type the command npm run app.js

 It should be this easy to run the app.
 However, I am not sure as technologies do change, and dependencies this project were running on are from +- 2023 and likely have vulnerabilities now or had them before as well.

+#### It should also be noted that this was NEVER put into production as I stopped this project to focus more on real life events.